sdinesh01/sdinesh01.github.io/_projects/(2) race_riots_storymap.md

 ---
-name: Two Nations, Indivisible: THE 1907 PACIFIC COAST RACE RIOTS & THE TRANSNATIONALITY OF U.S.-CANADA BORDER POLITICS
+name: Two Nations, Indivisible | THE 1907 PACIFIC COAST RACE RIOTS & THE TRANSNATIONALITY OF U.S.-CANADA BORDER POLITICS
 tools: [ArcGIS StoryMaps, Data visualization, Newspaper Archives, University Collections ]
 image: _images/storymap_cover.png
 description: This project, produced from scholarly and archival records, takes a spatial approach in its analysis of a moment in the history of U.S. immigration and border politics.
 The interactive report was produced with ArcGIS StoryMaps.